sid88in/serverless-appsync-plugin/doc/custom-domain.md

 # Custom Domains

-Appsync supports associating your API to a [custom domain](https://aws.amazon.com/blogs/mobile/introducing-custom-domain-names-for-aws-appsync-apis/).
+AppSync supports associating your API to a [custom domain](https://aws.amazon.com/blogs/mobile/introducing-custom-domain-names-for-aws-appsync-apis/).

 The configuration for custom domain can be found under the `appSync.domain` attribute.